 The Ecodharma Retreat Center is a truly magical place to explore Forest Therapy!
 It is located at the foot of the Rocky Mountains just 20 minutes from Rocky Mountain Nation Park in CO.
 The center rests on 180 acres of private land with crystal clear rivers, meadows filled with wildflowers and woodland filled with ponderosa pine, douglas fir and aspen.
 The land is adjacent to National Forest and just a few miles from the Indian Peaks Wilderness.
 The land is set aside as a nature preserve and is home to an abundance of wildlife, including deer, elk, moose, bear and beaver.
 The views of the Rocky Mountains are spectacular and the land is rich in beauty and diversity.

-4 nights of accommodations with 3 vegetarian meals per day (including dinner on arrival evening and breakfast on departure day).
+4 nights of accommodations with 3 vegetarian meals per day (including dinner on arrival evening and breakfast and lunch on departure day).

 We will have a drive-share signup.